Towards Aligning Multimodal LLMs with Human Experts: A Focus on Parent-Child Interaction: Exploring Aligning MLLMs with SLPs: Behaviour Observations to Judgement

 \subsubsection{Result: Many-shot Prompting Strategy Yields Better Alignment}

+\paragraph{Temperature effects.} Figure~\ref{fig:temperature} shows clear temperature-dependent differences in model reliability across both prompting modes.
+Temperature~0.3 consistently produced the strongest and most stable performance: in the many-shot condition it achieved the highest accuracy ($0.64 \pm 0.01$), macro-F1 ($0.44 \pm 0.01$), and Cohen’s~$\kappa$ ($0.26 \pm 0.02$), while zero-shot prompting likewise reached its best scores at this setting (macro-F1 $= 0.351 \pm 0.005$, $\kappa = 0.103 \pm 0.006$).
+In contrast, temperature~0 underperformed in both modes (e.g., many-shot macro-F1 $= 0.40$, zero-shot macro-F1 $= 0.344$).
+Temperature~0.5 yielded slightly lower means and substantially higher variance; for example, in many-shot prompting accuracy dropped to $0.61 \pm 0.05$ and macro-F1 to $0.42 \pm 0.02$, suggesting that excessive sampling randomness reduces stability.
+Overall, temperature~0.3 offers the best balance of accuracy and robustness, and we therefore adopt it as the default for subsequent analyses.

-\paragraph{Overall performance} Many-shot prompting led to stronger alignment with expert consensus than zero-shot prompting (see Figure~\ref{fig:model}).
-Accuracy rose from 0.44 to 0.57, and Cohen’s~$\kappa$ nearly doubled (0.10 → 0.18), indicating more consistent agreement beyond chance.
-Macro-precision also improved slightly (0.40 → 0.42), suggesting fewer false positives, while macro-recall decreased (0.53 → 0.46), implying a more conservative stance that missed some expert-labelled cases.
-Despite this trade-off, the overall macro-F1 increased from 0.34 to 0.40, reflecting a net gain in balanced performance.
+\paragraph{Overall performance} Many-shot prompting achieved stronger alignment with expert consensus than zero-shot prompting (see Figure~\ref{fig:model}).
+Accuracy improved from 0.45 to 0.64, and Cohen’s~$\kappa$ increased from 0.10 to 0.26.
+While Cohen’s~$\kappa$ shows an improvement, it still remains within the slight-agreement range.
+Macro-precision also rose modestly (0.40 → 0.44), indicating fewer false positives, while macro-recall decreased slightly (0.54 → 0.50), suggesting a more conservative stance that misses some expert-labelled cases.
+Despite this trade-off, the overall macro-F1 increased from 0.35 to 0.44, representing a clear improvement in balanced performance.